doe300/BitManipulationLibrary/README.md

 > NOTE: The BitReader and BitWriter read/write data as big endian/MSB first.
 - The `types.hpp` header contains an assortment of useful classes for representing binary-mapped data to use directly or wrap in user-defined mapping types.
 - The `binary_map.hpp` header contains an assortment of predefined mapping functions and functor types to use directly or wrap in compound mappers (e.g. `mapCompound`) to map predefined or user-defined types.

+# Additional libraries
+## Extended Binary Markup Language
+The Extended Binary Markup Language (EBML, [RFC 8794](https://www.rfc-editor.org/rfc/rfc8794.html)) is the base file format used for the [Matroska (MKV)](https://www.matroska.org/technical/elements.html) media container format.
+A library for reading and writing EBML-based container formats can be found in the `ebml/` folder and is toggled via the `BML_BUILD_EBML` CMake variable.
+The library supports reading and writing of the the base EBML header as well as Matroska media containers.
+Additionally, the tool `mkv_parser` can be used to quickly dump the contents of a Matroksa (MKV) file, optionally in YAML format.